1. Introduction

 Formal verification involves the use of logical and computational methods to establish claims that are expressed in precise mathematical terms.
 These can include ordinary mathematical theorems, as well as claims that pieces of hardware or software, network protocols, and mechanical and hybrid systems meet their specifications.

 Lean is a tool that allows for the formal verification of mathematical theorems (among other things).
-In practise, this means that if you formalize a theorem statement and its proof in Lean, you can be sure that the proof is correct and that the theorem holds (as long as (1) the formal statement faithfully represents the informal statement, and (2) you are not using any of the tricks explained in TODO).
+In practice, this means that if you formalize a theorem statement and its proof in Lean, you can be sure that the proof is correct and that the theorem holds (as long as (1) the formal statement faithfully represents the informal statement, and (2) you are not using any of the tricks explained here).

 Even though Lean is very good at providing certain programs (called tactics) that make formalization more practical and accessible, it is still very difficult and time-consuming to formalize research-level mathematics in Lean.
-However, in the recent months, LLMs have become so powerful at writing code, that they are able to write Lean code at scale.
-We call autoformalization the process in which LLMs formalize math results by themselves, with humans only supervising the process.
+However, in recent months, LLMs (large language models, like, but not really like, ChatGPT) have become so powerful at writing code that they are able to write Lean code at scale.
+We call autoformalization the process by which LLMs formalize math results by themselves, with humans only supervising the process.
 This makes formalizing your mathematical research actually possible (although far from trivial).

 formalization?
 Not really.
 This practical approach to formalization

-comes at a cost.
-A cost of understanding and optimizing the code.
+comes at a cost: understanding and optimizing the code.
 Like

-most things in life, it is a tradeoff: you are leaving out code
+most things in life, it is a tradeoff: you are giving up code

-able to formalize your own results.
+able to formalize research-level results.
 This is not better or worse in any

 way.
 It is just a different goal.
 A goal that, by the way, is only